Pioneering seaweed conservation and restoration in the UK and overseas.

-We work with scientists at the Marine Biological Association to restore UK kelp forests.
-The ‘green gravel’ method nurtures local kelp spores in the lab on cleaned gravel and waste scallop shells.
+We are working with scientists at the Marine Biological Association to research and innovate a restoration method known as “green gravel.”
+This approach nurtures local kelp spores in the lab on cleaned gravel and waste scallop shells.
+Seedlings appear within weeks, and after three months the substrates are deployed at sea.
+Ongoing trials

 Recycled Shell Reeftiles

-scallop shells to regenerate coastal kelp forests on seawall structures and link marine conservation with the seafood industry.
+Working with the Scottish Association for Marine Science (SAMS) and Denmark‑based ReefCircular, we are trialling an innovative kelp restoration method: seeding spores onto recycled scallop shells to regenerate coastal kelp forests on seawall structures and link marine conservation with the seafood industry.

 Mapping Global Seaweed Forests